Your first contribution¶

 #support can be used.

 What if there is already an open pull request (PR)?¶

 Be sure to always read the issue in full and review all links, sometimes there may already be an open pull request for the same issue.
 To avoid duplicating efforts it would be best to see if that pull request is close to ready and then move on to something else.
 Alternatively, if it has been a long enough amount of time, you may want to pick up the code and build on it to get it finished or ask if they need help.

 While Gitpod is great for some small scale Pull Requests, it will not be a suitable tool for complex contributions and it’s best to take the time to set up a fully functional development environment so you can manage branches and ongoing commits to one branch.

-Here are some links for using GitPod with the Wagtail packages:
+Here are some links for using Gitpod with the Wagtail packages:

 How can I be assigned an issue to contribute to¶

-We only use GitHub’s issue assignment feature to members of the Wagtail core team for when tasks are being planned as part of core roadmap features or when being used for a specific internship program.
+We only use GitHub’s issue assignment feature for members of the Wagtail core team when tasks are being planned as part of core roadmap features or when being used for a specific internship program.
 If an issue is not assigned to anyone, feel free to work on it, there is no need to ask to be assigned the issue.